 A website video is an awesome tool, so let’s do our best to clear-up how they should be used and provide a helpful case study as well.

 First Things First

 People are drawn to videos.
 Whether it’s a video that’s already playing, or simply an image with a play button on it.
 The promise of video catches people’s eye, and in many cases entices them to click.

-How many websites have you been to where they gather all the videos in one place?
-A bunch… I’m sure.
+How many websites have you been to where they gather all the videos in one place on a “Videos” page?

 I’ve been to many sites where I’ve clicked on the “About” page to learn more about the business, then found a good video sitting at the bottom of the page as I scrolled through.

 Why would you bury the most interesting element on the page at the bottom where someone might miss it?

-You Need a Website Video Plan
+You Need a Plan for your website videos

 Having a video to display is great, but you’re doing your site a disservice if you don’t figure out the best way to use it.

-Now, before I go any further, I’m going to assume you like your video(s).
+Now, before I go any further, I’m going to assume you like your videos.
 If you don’t, if you’re not proud of them, don’t display them.

 The One Video Every Company Needs

-If you can only afford one video, this is typically the one to produce.
-It shows people who you are and what you do.
-It’s the video that starts you down the path of earning that visitor’s trust.
+If you can only afford one video for your website, this is typically the one to produce.
+It shows people who you are, what you do, and why you do it.

 In some cases, you might put it on the “Home” page, but for the most part the “About” page is the natural location for this video.

 And don’t be shy!
 Put that sucker up top where people are going to notice it.
 This is your chance to create a good first impression.
 We want them to see and click on the video.